Stradivarius: Construction

 Stradivari made his instruments using an inner form, unlike the French copyists, such as Vuillaume, who employed an outer form.
 It is clear from the number of forms throughout his career that he experimented with some of the dimensions of his instruments.
 The woods used included spruce for the top, willow for the internal blocks and linings, and maple for the back, ribs, and neck.
 Stradivari's sound is described as "direct and precise", responding to the slightest touch with refined direction and elegance.

 There has been conjecture that the wood used may have been treated with several types of minerals, both before and after the construction of a violin.
-Scientists at National Taiwan University have detected trace amounts of aluminum, copper, and calcium in wood from Stradivari violins.
+Scientists at National Taiwan University found trace amounts of aluminum, copper, and calcium in wood from Stradivari violins.
 The traces may have come from chemical preservatives applied by loggers to the wood they sold.
 As well, the violin makers applied varnishes to their instruments.
 Potassium borate (borax) may have been used to protect against woodworm.
 Sodium and potassium silicate may have been used to prevent mildew, rotting and insect damage.
 Simone Fernando Sacconi suggested that Vernice bianca, an egg tempera varnish composed of gum arabic, honey, and egg white, may have been used.

 French chemist Jean-Philippe Echard and his co-workers have studied varnishes on Stradivarius violins.
 He reported in 2010 that even when varnish is no longer visible to the human eye on the surface of older violins, it can be detected within the top layers of cells.
 A lower layer of varnish is found within the topmost wood cells, while an upper layer rests upon the wood.
 Echard's findings suggest that Stradivari used a mixture of common Cremonese resin, oil, and pigment as a varnish, rather than making his own.
 Echard did not find traces of specialized ingredients such as protein materials, gums, or fossil amber.